Send Reps to train with us at Workplace Bullying University•.

 Unions Under Assault

 Union busting has always been part of American history.
 Organizers were routinely fired (or killed), despite the illegality.
 The NLRB was under control of administrations that hated labor.
 Unions are not to blame for the decline in unionization rates in the U.S. since Reagan broke the PATCO union.
 "Employment at will" is the principle most loved by employers -- the right to terminate people anytime, anywhere for no cause is a threat faced by 93% of private sector workers.
-As of Feb.
-2013, the national unionization rate is down to 11.2% after 400,000 government workers -- teachers, police, fire -- lost their jobs to American "austerity - deficit reduction" decisions.
+The American public sector unionization rate is down to 11.2% after 400,000 government workers -- teachers, police, fire -- lost their jobs to American "austerity - deficit reduction" decisions.

 The driving force behind all the anti-union laws is a group called ALEC (American Legislative Exchange Council).
 Investigative reporting discovered the ALEC-Tea Party-Legislation link.
 Overnight, existing collective bargaining rights were stripped away in Wisconsin and Ohio.
 Hard-won labor victories that took years to accomplish through organizing, protesting and bargaining are being erased.